felixlopz/hubrise-test-task/content/docs/en/account.md

 When creating a new Account, the first Location must be created at the same time through the following steps:

-1. Click your name at the top right corner of the back office, then click **Profile**.
+1. Click your name in the top right corner of the back office, then click **Profile**.
 2. From the **Permissions** section, click **Create Account**.
 3. Enter the information required, then click **Create**.